Education of freed people during the Civil War

 The American Civil War led to enormous cultural changes throughout the United States.
 No group experienced a more radical shift than slaves who were freed as the Union Army swept through the South.
 While there was no initial plan for addressing the specific needs of the slave population, Union generals quickly recognized their impoverishment and suffering, and sought to provide education and material support both for civilians and for former slaves who enlisted with Union forces.

 As slaves were liberated by advancing forces, education quickly became one of their highest priorities.
 They saw literacy as a means of empowerment and social advancement.
 However, economic necessities, ongoing warfare, outbreaks of cholera and dysentery, and their overwhelming numbers made education both a dangerous and difficult endeavor.
 Throughout the South, generals and their staffs sought to establish and maintain order by providing basic education and training.

+For schools after the war see Black school.
+For schooling before the war see Education during the slave period in the United States.